csgoh/roadmapper/README.md

 <hr>

 ## Code Example
 :point_right: Note: In order for the following code to work, you will need to download the `matariki-tech-logo.png` file to your local storage.
-The png file can be downloaded in the `\images\logo\` folder.
+The png file can be downloaded from the `\images\logo\` folder.

 ```python
 from roadmapper.roadmap import Roadmap